sanjukuruvilla/terraform-secured--ec2-vpc-setup/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.
-Before contributing, please review the [contribution guidelines](CONTRIBUTING.md).

 ## License